-Guidelines of conduct as a non-executive officer or investor representative
+Guidelines of conduct as a non-executive officer or investor representative advisors (at the cost of the vehicle) to assist with legal or technical matters.

 CG14 Non-executive officers or investor representatives should ensure that the manager has in place adequate systems to monitor the extent of compliance with the vehicle's constitutional terms.